github/docs/content/rest/actions/workflows.md

   ghec: '*'
 ---

-## About the Workflows API
+## About workflows in {% data variables.product.prodname_actions %}

-The Workflows API allows you to view workflows for a repository. {% data reusables.actions.about-workflows %} For more information, see "[Automating your workflow with GitHub Actions](/actions/automating-your-workflow-with-github-actions)."
+You can use the REST API to view workflows for a repository in {% data variables.product.prodname_actions %}. {% data reusables.actions.about-workflows %} For more information, see "[Automating your workflow with GitHub Actions](/actions/automating-your-workflow-with-github-actions)."

 {% data reusables.actions.actions-authentication %} {% data reusables.actions.actions-app-actions-permissions-api %}